Its-your-rj/Network_Fundamentals/README.md

 - Sender transmits one packet and waits for an acknowledgment.
 - Receiver sends an acknowledgment or requests retransmission in case of errors.

-[Include code snippets and comments in the repository.]

 ---